Russell Square: History

 The Cabmen's Shelter Fund was established in London in 1875 to run shelters for the drivers of hansom cabs and later hackney carriages (and taxicabs).

 In 2002, the square was re-landscaped in a style based on the original early 19th century layout by Humphry Repton (1752–1818).

 Since 2004, the two buildings on the southern side, at numbers 46 and 47, have been occupied by the Huron University USA in London (now the London campus for EF International Language Centres and is the Centre for Professional Students over the age of 25).

 On 7 July 2005, two terrorist bombings occurred near the square.
 One of them was on a London Underground train at that moment running between King's Cross St Pancras tube station and Russell Square tube station, and another was on a bus on Tavistock Square, near Russell Square.
 To commemorate the victims, many flowers were laid at a spot on Russell Square just south of the café.
 The location is now marked by a memorial plaque and a young oak tree.

 The square was also the site of a mass stabbing in 2016.

 The London Branch of École Jeannine Manuel has occupied 52–53 Russell Square since 2019.

+Russell Square has been a notable location for public demonstrations, including protests organised by The Palestine Coalition, which garnered media attention in 2026.
+The Metropolitan Police has set specific conditions for Palestine-related demonstrations in the square and throughout central London, as several pro-Palestine protesters were arrested for chanting "globalise the intifada".